Read Email Regularly

 The SON employs a "chain of command" approach to resolve such difficulties.
 Consequently, students should first communicate with the course faculty to address any problems or concerns.
 In instances where the difficulty cannot be resolved, the second level of contact is the course coordinator.

-If the course coordinator is the faculty member with whom the student has been dealing and the issues has not be resolved, the studnet may then approach the program director.
-Typicall, matter will be resolved at this level; in the event the problem persists, the Associate Dean for Academic Administration is the next level of authority.
-Rarely, the Associate Dean will seek consultation with the Dean or upper level University administation.
+If the course coordinator is the faculty member with whom the student has been dealing and the issues has not be resolved, the student may then approach the assistant dean for that program.
+In the rare event that the problem has not been resolved, the dean will be consulted.
 Students and families will find it very beneficial to work through this "chain of command" system to address questions or concerns, since upper level University officials may not be cognizant of pertinent information regarding a particular matter..

-Student are afforeded the opportunity to file an appeal if they are being treated in a discriminatory way.
-The University appeal of failing grades and greievance policies are available on-line at policies.cua.edu.
+Student are afforded the opportunity to file an appeal if they are being treated in a discriminatory way.
+The University appeal of failing grades and grievance policies are available on-line at policies.cua.edu.

 Management of Academic Program of Study